 Do the claims hold up?

 It seems to be stretching coincidence too far to believe that both Angus and Oscar Eliason were born in Salt Lake City.
-However we currently have no firm evidence of Angus' birthplace.

 Angus' claim that he worked with the Eliason show are not supported by any concrete evidence.
 Newspaper reports of the 'escape trunk', (actually a substitution illusion titled "Nanko") state that two oriental performers of dissimilar build, Nanko and Koko, dance a jig to quaint orchestral accompaniment before performing the double trunk illusion.
 One of these assistants was certainly Frank Eliason, the other remains un-named.